chenkonturek/MRS_MRI_libs/README.md

   * **example4.m** : demonstrates how to use MR_libs to do Bloch Equation simulation.
   * **example5.m** : demonstrates how to use MR_libs to simulate magnetisation profile produced by an RF pulse.
   * **example6.m** : demonstrates how to use MR_libs to estimate T1.
-  * **example7.m** : demonstrates how to use MR_libs to displays a spectrum from a selected voxel.
+  * **example7.m** : demonstrates how to use MR_libs to displays a spectrum from a selected voxel (CSI data).
-  * **example8.m** : demonstrates how to use MR_libs to create .RAW for macromolecule data, and create .in file for making a LCmodel basisset.
+  * **example8.m** : demonstrates how to use MR_libs to create .RAW for a LCModel model spectrum, and create .in file for making a LCmodel basisset.

 ### Acknowledgements